Gal Gadot Is Refusing To Sign On For #WonderWoman Sequel Unless The Fire Brett Ratner

 This isn’t the first time that Gal Gadot has publicly refused to have anything to do with Brett Ratner.
 Last month, Godot backed out of a dinner where she was supposed to present an award to Ratner.
 Gal Gadot is taking a strong stand against sexual harassment in Hollywood, and Brett Ratner is the accused man in her path.

-Brett Ratner’s production company RatPac-Dune Entertainment helped to produce Wonder Woman in a deal with Warner Brothers and is currently in place to do the same with the Wonder Woman sequel.
-There is some big money to be made on the Wonder Woman sequel, but a Warner Brothers insider says Gadot doesn’t want him to get a piece of that pie.
+Brett Ratner’s production company, RatPac-Dune Entertainment, helped to produce Wonder Woman in a deal with Warner Bros. and is currently in place to do the same with the Wonder Woman sequel.
+There is some big money to be made on the Wonder Woman sequel, but a Warner Bros. insider says Gadot doesn’t want him to get a piece of that pie.

 “Brett made a lot of money from the success of ‘Wonder Woman,’ thanks to his company having helped finance the first movie.
 Now, Gadot is saying she won’t sign for the sequel unless Warner Bros. buys Brett out [of his financing deal] and gets rid of him.”

-Just this week, Warner Brothers severed ties with Rather over accusations by Olivia Munn and Natasha Henstridge.
-Gal Gadot is betting that Warner Brothers will side with her and not Ratner especially on a project with a feminist theme.
+Just this week, Warner Bros. severed ties with Rather over accusations by Olivia Munn and Natasha Henstridge.
+Gal Gadot is betting that Warner Bros. will side with her and not Ratner, especially on a project with a feminist theme.

 “She’s [Gal Gadot] tough and stands by her principles.
 She also knows the best way to hit people like Brett Ratner is in the wallet.
 She also knows that Warner Bros. has to side with her on this issue as it develops.
 They can’t have a movie rooted in women’s empowerment being part-financed by a man accused of sexual misconduct against women.”